stevengeeky/whisper/README.md

 > Whisper was created using python 2.7.10

-Before whisper can be used for remote communication, the two clients in question will first need to agree upon a large set of K keys, each of length L, where L is larger thant the largest message which will ever be exchanged.
+Before whisper can be used for remote communication, the two clients in question will first need to agree upon a large set of K keys, each of length L, where L is larger than the largest message which will ever be exchanged.

 Generating a set of such keys can be done simply by typing: